 Hornby Primary is a state co-educational contributing school catering for children in Years 1-6 children.
 We are situated in the western Christchurch suburb of Hornby.
 At the end of Year 6, the majority of our pupils go to Branston Intermediate for Years 7-8.

 Hornby Primary School was established in 1885 and now maintains a roll of approximately 160-170 pupils.
 The school is listed as decile 2 and generally draws children from the suburbs of Hei Hei, Broomfield and Islington.

-Presently staffing comprises of a Principal and eight basic scale teaching positions.
+Presently staffing comprises of a Principal and nine basic scale teaching positions.
 We employ a full-time teacher and five teacher-aides who work with seven ORS pupils.
 We also employ a full-time teacher-aide who delivers learning support and NESB programmes, and a part-time teacher who delivers 0.3 reading recovery.

 The Resource Teachers of Learning and Behaviour (RTLB) service is based in Room 10 and a Social Worker in Schools (SWIS) is based in the office area adjoining the school hall.
 The SWIS worker services Hornby, Gilberthorpe, St Bernadettes and Sockburn Schools.